AnandaRauf/Menty-Project-Google-Challenge-Solution-2022/README.md

   *npm install body-parser

 5- After installing all the required modules type: "node app1" on your terminal.
 You will get the message: "Running on port 5000".
+Also if you face any port related problem try changing the port to 5001.

 6- Then open live server and click anywhere on the screen to start voice recognition.